 Security is an inexorable part of our human existence.
 We purchase insurance policies, lock our houses and vehicles, install camera systems and alarms, buy video doorbells—and rightly so.
 Just like Fort Knox, we take these measures to discourage intrusion and to prevent harm to whom and what we value.

-All of safety precautions notwithstanding, the question could be asked, “What are you doing to protect your water source?”
+All of the safety precautions notwithstanding, the question could be asked, “What are you doing to protect your water source?”
 Most likely, your well water comes from an underground aquifer, up through a well casing.
 This casing should be capped off above the ground, but what is the condition of your well cap?
 Does it keep your water source secure?
 If you haven’t thought about your well cap in a while, it’s probably time to check it out, and perhaps replace it.
 C&J is here to help with that.
 A well cap from C&J is made of rust-proof aluminum and sturdy thermoplastic.
 It prevents bugs, rodents, and other foreign objects from contaminating your well and polluting your water source.